willwh/hook.io/ReadMe.md

 **Rebuilt entire project for the third time in two years.**

 - All hooks are now separated into node.js processes
+- Hooks can now have many upstreams ( outgoing client connections ) and many downstreams ( listening servers )
 - Interprocess Communication is facilitated through [dnode](http://github.com/SubStack/dnode)
 - Spawning and Daemonizing of processes is handled with [Forever](https://github.com/indexzero/forever)
 - Message Publishing and Subscribing done through node's native EventEmitter API
 - EventEmitter API is extended with namespaces using [EventEmitter2](https://github.com/hij1nx/EventEmitter2)
-- Hooks can now have many upstreams and many downstreams
 - Super simple API for insane functionality

 **TODO**